VesnaBozic/angular-theory/README.md

 Additional functionality we add through the use of directives.
 Use directives to perform a variety of tasks, such as dynamically modifying the DOM structure.
 And create your own custom directives to create great user experiences.

+Directives are attributes that allow the user to write new HTML syntax specific to their applications.
+They execute whenever the Angular compiler finds them in the DOM.
+Angular supports three types of directives.

+- Component Directives
+- Structural Directives
+- Attribute Directives

 #### Dependency injection

 Dependency injection lets you declare the dependencies of your TypeScript classes without taking care of their instantiation.
 Instead, Angular handles the instantiation for you.
 This design pattern lets you write more testable and flexible code.
 Even though understanding dependency injection is not critical to start using Angular, we strongly recommend it as a best practice and many aspects of Angular take advantage of it to some degree.